ContextLab/cs-for-psych/slides/README.md

 # Orientation

 **Start here!**  The materials for each module below are organized sequentially.
 Work your way from module to module (and from top to bottom within each module).
 The recorded lectures (in **bold**) typically cover preceding material (after the previous lecture, within the same module).
-Take notes on questions, comments, concerns, etc. so that you can bring them up for discussion during our synchronous class meetings or in the [gitter channel](https://gitter.im/cs-for-psych/PSYC-132-Winter-2021).
+Take notes on questions, comments, concerns, etc. so that you can bring them up for discussion during our synchronous class meetings or in the [Discord workspace](https://discord.gg/AdDgJd7cbM).
 Several items are marked as optional; they may be skipped if desired, but they are included for students who wish to gain additional exposure to the material.

 - [Welcome message](https://youtu.be/UjHUfUCpTQU)
   - [Supplemental welcome message featuring special guest lecturer](https://youtu.be/9SkgGKMBctI)